cakephp/docs/en/core-libraries/caching.rst

     Memcache and Wincache, the cache configuration's prefix is used to remove cache entries.
 Make sure that different cache configurations have different prefixes.

+.. php:method:: clearGroup($group, $config = 'default')

+    :return: Boolean true on success.

+    Delete all keys from the cache belonging to the same group.

 .. php:staticmethod:: gc($config)